The job landscape is always changing, based on the needs of the market — and the start of a new decade is a good time to examine those evolving jobs.

 Physician assistants (called PAs) often work as part of health care teams, assisting doctors and surgeons.
 Their work can include examining, diagnosing and treating patients, ordering tests and prescribing treatment.

-To get a job as a physician assistant, you typically will need at least a master’s degree and a license to practice in your state.
+To get a job as a physician assistant, you typically will need at least a master’s degree.

 6. Information security analysts